 124: No input apples at Big Fish Cider | Virginia

-Kirk Billingsley has been charmed by cider ever since he was a kid.
+Kirk Billingsley of Big Fish has been charmed by cider ever since he was a kid.
 Coming home from school he fondly remembers being mentored by his dad who had a barrel of sweet cider (non fermented apple juice) outside the family’s home in the same county of Highland where he still lives today.
 In 2015 he opened Big Fish Cider Company after making cider non commercially for 25 years in his home.

-Kirk Billingsley
+Kirk Billingsley of Big Fish

 Kirk